These DIY hot or cold rice therapy bags are perfect for aches, pains, or sore muscles. They’re great for winter, too!

 Easy to Make: Hot or Cold Therapy Rice Bags momspark.net

-Step 8: Turn your pillow case inside out so that the wrong side of the fabric is facing you.
+Step 8: Turn your pillowcase inside out so that the fabric’s wrong side faces you.
 Machine stitch your flaps onto your case (the red line) for each side first.
 Next, stitch up the top and bottom of the case (the blue lines) to finish the pouch off.

 Easy to Make: Hot or Cold Therapy Rice Bags momspark.net

-Step 9: Neatly trim your bag, turn inside out and give a nice press for good, clean lines.
+Step 9: Neatly trim your bag, turn it inside out, and give it a nice press for good, clean lines.
 Toss your rice bag inside.

 Easy to Make: Hot or Cold Therapy Rice Bags momspark.net

 Step 10: There are several ways to use your bag.
-Toss in the freezer for a couple of hours for cold therapy- or better yet, make one just to stay in the freezer ready for immediate use as needed.
+Toss in the freezer for a couple of hours for cold therapy- or better yet, make one to stay in the freezer, ready for immediate use as needed.
 For heat, toss in the microwave for about 3 minutes.
-You may find that you need to add or subtract a bit of time for your specific microwave, but 3 minutes is a good place to start.
+You may need to add or subtract some time for your specific microwave, but 3 minutes is a good place to start.
 If you don’t have a microwave, like me, toss in your oven at 200 degrees for about 30 minutes – BUT- only use the oven method IF you use 100% cotton.
-If you prefer wet heat, lightly spray your bag with water prior to heating.
+If you prefer wet heat, lightly spray your bag with water before heating.
 When heating or cooling, first remove it from your decorative case.

-If giving as a gift, you can make a cute tag with directions and to your bag with some pretty ribbon and tiny safety pins!
+If given as a gift, you can make a cute tag with directions and to your bag with some pretty ribbon and tiny safety pins!